-I contacted Julian Smith about 10 days ago and asked if there was any way I could get hold of Crossing the Heart of Africa: An Odyssey of Love and Adventure before it was released on December 7th.
+I contacted Julian Smith and asked if there was any way I could get hold of Crossing the Heart of Africa: An Odyssey of Love and Adventure before it was released.
 Indeed I could and did 24 hours later.

 Crossing the Heart of Africa weaves the true story of 19th century explorer Ewart Grogan with Julian’s own journey following Grogan’s footsteps.
 Grogan’s two year adventure from Cape Town to Cairo in 1898-99 was done for love and the right to win the hand of Gertrude, a woman from an upper class family.
 To prove his mettle to Gertrude’s stepfather and receive his blessing to marry her, Grogan proposed to cross the length of Africa on foot to earn the title of first person ever to cross the African continent.
 Grogan succeeds despite recurring malaria attacks, close calls with wild animals, cannibal attacks, desertion of porters and low stocks of food.
 And in the end, just like in a fairy tale, he marries his true love.
 They are together until she dies in 1943.

 Enter Julian, the author, 35 years old and just months away from tying the knot with his longtime girlfriend.
 His considerable angst at getting married is ” one reason Grogan’s story hooked me so deeply.
 When it comes to love, Grogan’s decisiveness intrigued me and spooked me – and I have to admit made me a little jealous. ” (Grogan knew Gertrude for mere months before heading off to Africa; Julian had been in a relationship for 6 years.)